mizhonka/Spell-checker/Documentation/implementation.md

 ### Flaws and improvements

 The way the program handles numbers and punctuation is a bit unclear at the moment.
-For example, if two words would be joined with...periods, they would be recognized as one word.
+For example, if two words are be joined with...periods, they would be recognized as one word.

 The trie structure and Damerau-Levenshtein algorithm could be optimized to calculate the distance while going through the trie, and then returning back if no shorter distance is found.